vercel/examples/docs/02-next-js.md

 The following APIs are available in the runtime:

+### Fetch

+You can use the [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) from the runtime.
+This enables some powerful use cases like using the middleware as a proxy or connecting to external storage APIs.
+You have to be careful with this though because the chances of adding latency are quite high.
+Consider that if you define a root Edge Middleware function running a fetch against a storage in Virginia and somebody access your platform from Tokio, there will be a request that has to be resolved from our Edge (closest to Tokio) to Virgina, and that may happen before every single request making your site sloppy.
+When using the `fetch` API you must make sure it doesn't run for every single request and also ensure there is a good latency for the request.

 ### Base64

 - [`atob`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/atob) Decodes a string of data which has been encoded using base-64 encoding.